jonaslindemann/modern_fortran_book/docs/source/app_exercises.rst

 a) If the value of the variable, **i**, is greater than 100 print ’i is greater than 100!’
 b) If the value of the logical variable, **extra_filling**, is true print ’Extra filling is ordered.’, otherwise print ’No extra filling.’.

-**3-2** Give a case-statment for the variable, **a**, printing ’a is 1’ when a is 1, ’a is between 1 and 20’ for values between 1 and 20 and prints ’a is not between 1 and 20’ for all other values.
+**3-2** Give a case-statment for the variable, **a**, printing ’a is 1’ when a is 1, ’a is between 2 and 20’ for values between 1 and 20 and prints ’a is not between 1 and 20’ for all other values.

 Repetitive statements
 =====================

 **4-1** Write a program consisting of a do-statement 1 to 20 with the control variable, i.
-For values, i, between 1 till 5, the value of i is printed, otherwise ’i>5’ is printed.
+For values, i, between 1 till 5, the value of i is printed, otherwise ’i > 5’ is printed.
 The loop is to be terminated when i equals 15.

 Built-in functions
 ==================